dentonescu/cv-samples/pkixwebadm/README.md

 - Jinja templates render project metadata and surface the certificate-ingestion widget powered by the vendored libdmotservices JS helpers; when the template loader fails the app falls back to a static error page.
 - `pkixwebadm.security` now exposes immutable credential/identity models plus the native authentication manager (cookie sessions).
 The placeholder OIDC backend lives in the same tree so future slices can fill it in without refactoring imports.
 - Utility scripts (see [`scripts/`](scripts/README.md)) help bootstrap admin accounts by producing throwaway passwords + bcrypt hashes.
-- Docker image layout, background schedulers, and notification channels are still being designed.
+- Docker image layout, background schedulers, and notification channels are still being designed and will land after the MVP feature set is complete.

 ## Getting started (developer preview)
 - Dependencies are tracked in `pyproject.toml`; install them into your virtual environment with `python -m pip install -e .` from this directory.